-In principle, you still have an obligation to pay your rent.
+In the event of a possible deferral, the obligation to pay remains.
 This duty has only been deferred.
 We therefore recommend you pay what you can at present.

 The German federal government has adopted the “Protecting Tenants in the COVID-19 Pandemic” Act.
 This rent moratorium is aimed at easing the immediate financial impact of the coronavirus pandemic on tenants.
 It is funded by the German federal and state governments.

 Landlords are not permitted to terminate tenancies on the grounds of unpaid rent between 01 April 2020 and 30 June 2020 if the rent was unpaid due to the effects of the coronavirus pandemic.

 Whether it’s provided by the German federal and state governments or local authorities: the state is available to help in the coronavirus crisis with subsidies, deferred payments and housing benefit.
 You can find support and the right point of contact for your situation here.